andreipfeiffer/css-in-js/README.md

 - lacks any TS support
 - has a lot of documented experimental features, marked as "buggy"
 - it feels like a side/internal project at FB, that is not used anymore.

-### Linaria

-Didn't manage to start it with Next.js + TypeScript.

-It was an interesting solution, as it promises zero-runtime overhead, generating `.css` files at build time, while the style are collocated within the components.

 ### Cxs